All Articles

-Karl Waldemar Ziegler was a German chemist who won the Nobel Prize in Chemistry in 1963 for his groundbreaking work on polymers.
+Karl Waldemar Ziegler was a notable German chemist recognized for his groundbreaking work in polymer chemistry and for winning the Nobel Prize in Chemistry in 1963.

 Later Years And Legacy